Skip to main content

 • Vandalism to a vehicle

-• Theft of vehicle parts (excluding lost or stolen license plates)
+• Vehicle parts stolen or damaged (no lost or stolen license plates)

 • Check forgery or fraud